apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Issue Tracking:

-The community would like to continue using [GitHub Issues](https://github.com/hugegraph/hugegraph/issues).
+The community would like to continue using [GitHub Issues](https://github.com/hugegraph/hugegraph/issues) (but will moved to github.com/apache/).

 #### Other Resources: